Have you ever worried about catching a cold in the winter? What about a heart attack?

 On hot days or heat waves, your heart works overtime to avoid a rise in internal temperature (the temperature you read off a thermometer).
 This is because your cells don't fare well in high temperatures, so your body must find a way to shed excess heat.

 One way is by pumping blood to your skin at a faster rate.
 Blood does a wonderful job absorbing heat, so if you are overheating, your heart begins pumping blood faster to the surface of your body (your skin).
 As a result, heat has an easier time leaving your body, which ultimately cools you down.
 However, because of this process, you can see an increase in your heart rate on hotter days.
+You may also notice that the increased blood and heat flow to your skin leaves it flushed and warm.

-On top of that, hotter temperatures contribute to an increase in harmful air pollutants, so your lungs must work hard too.
+Additionally, hotter temperatures contribute to an increase in harmful air pollutants, so your lungs must work hard too.

 Therefore, people with cardiovascular, cerebrovascular, diabetes-related, and respiratory conditions are advised to stay inside if the temperature gets too hot.
 According to NOAA's National Weather Service, you should show extreme caution when temperatures exceed 90 degrees Fahrenheit.